Rawad84/vsphere-openshift-vm-migration-automation/README.md

 2. Move inside the repository folder and execute the `install.py` script.
 This script checks for required Python modules and installs any missing ones

-3. Create namespace and the network-attachment-definition for each VM need to be migrated to Openshift

 ## Code Execution